 A key question to consider at the beginning here is whether Protestants discovered an approach to Scripture, beginning in the 17th century, which is essential to properly understanding the Scriptures?
 If this were true, that would mean that for most of Church history, people were not really able to to properly understand the Scriptures.
 And that is an assumption which no right-believing Orthodox Christian could possibly accept.

 When speaking about Protestants in general, it is necessary to make generalizations that are not going to be true to the same extent in every case, but generally modern Protestant biblical scholarship attempts to do the same thing with interpreting Scripture that Protestants attempt to do with Church history.
 They assume the Church became corrupt over the course of its history, and so it is necessary to leapfrog over the centuries and reestablish (more or less) the early Church.
-When it it comes to interpreting the Bible, they argue that have have to make that same leap, and get back to the understanding that prevailed when the Scriptures were written, in order to properly understand them.
+When it it comes to interpreting the Bible, they argue that we have to make that same leap, and get back to the understanding that prevailed when the Scriptures were written, in order to properly understand them.
 But the problem is, absent a time machine, we can only go back to the first century, in a sense, via the living Tradition that connects us with that time and with the apostles and saints of that time.

 How do we know what St. John meant in his Gospel?
 We of course start with the text, but we then look to those whom he taught, and then to the Church as whole which received his teachings, and preserved them.
 We do not believe that the connection we have with St. John and the preservation of his teachings is either tenuous, or only partially reliable -- we believe the Church to be an infallible guide to what St. John meant.